Tomon Fox: Professional career

+New York Giants

 Fox signed with the New York Giants as an undrafted free agent in 2022.
 He was the only undrafted free agent to make the roster at the end of the 2022 pre-season and to make the team's initial 2022 regular season roster.
 In Week 1 game against the Tennessee Titans Fox got his first career sack on Ryan Tannehill.

 On August 29, 2023, Fox was waived by the Giants and re-signed to the practice squad.
 He signed a reserve/future contract on January 10, 2024.

 Fox was waived by the Giants on August 27, 2024, and re-signed to the practice squad.
 He was promoted to the active roster on November 2.

 On August 26, 2025, Fox was waived by the Giants as part of final roster cuts and re-signed to the practice squad the next day.
 He was promoted to the active roster on September 27 and waived two days later.
 On October 1, Fox was re-signed to the practice squad.
 On November 8, Fox was signed to the active roster.
 He was waived again on November 17 and re-signed to the practice squad two days later.
+He was promoted back to the active roster on December 1, but waived the next day.
+On December 4, Fox was re-signed to the practice squad.
+He was again promoted to the active roster on December 13.

+Los Angeles Rams

+On June 9, 2026, Fox signed with the Los Angeles Rams.
+He was released on August 29.